RFLOMICS/RFLOMICS/README.md

 https://RFLOMICS.sk8.inrae.fr/

-WARNING: only 2Gb of ram available per app, we  recommand using the SK8 solution only if your data have a small number of samples and features.
+WARNING: only 2 Gb of ram available per app, we recommend using the SK8 solution only if your data have a small number of samples and features.

 ### Locally